mcordes/ralliotta/README.md

 Thank you to Broadcom / Rally for writing Rally in the first place.
 [Ralliotta](https://ralliotta.com) uses the very functional [rally-node](https://github.com/RallyTools/rally-node) Open source library to talk to their API.
 Clearly Rally has had great success and we'd like to make that more accessible and pleasant to use to a modern audience.

 Thank you to Vuejs and Typescript.
-Both amazing libraries / frameworks and a pleasure to develop with.
+Both are amazing libraries / frameworks and a pleasure to develop with.